Cirsium vulgare

-Cirsium vulgare, the spear thistle, bull thistle, or common thistle, is a species of the Asteraceae genus Cirsium, native throughout most of Europe (north to 66°N, locally 68°N), Western Asia (east to the Yenisei Valley), and northwestern Africa (Atlas Mountains).
-It is also naturalised in North America, Africa, and Australia and is an invasive weed in some areas.
+Cirsium vulgare, commonly known as spear thistle, bull thistle, or common thistle, is a species of the Asteraceae genus Cirsium, native throughout most of Europe (north to 66°N, locally 68°N), Western Asia (east to the Yenisei Valley), and northwestern Africa (Atlas Mountains).
+It is also naturalised in North America, Africa, and Australia and is an invasive weed in several regions.
 It is the national flower of Scotland.

 The plant provides a great deal of nectar for pollinators.
 It was rated in the top 10 for most nectar production (nectar per unit cover per year) in a UK plants survey conducted by the AgriLand project which is supported by the UK Insect Pollinators Initiative.
 Marsh thistle, Cirsium palustre, was ranked in first place while this thistle was ranked in sixth place.
 It also was a top producer of nectar sugar in another study in Britain, ranked third with a production per floral unit of (2300 ± 400 μg).